liz-capradio/google-analytics-api/README.md

-# GA Segment data from Google API
+# User History From GA Segment

-This code is intended to collect the number of users from one segment at a time.
+This code is intended to collect the number of users from one segment (in Google Analytics) at a time and output to a .csv.
 Input will consist of start date, end date, view ID and segment ID.
 It will output to output.csv with three columns: start date, end date, number of users in segment.

 Example:
 ```